 Stop fretting if you think you cannot possibly fit both cardio and aerobic exercise into your busy schedule.
-You can do both at the same time.
-In fact, you are already doing both at the same time.
+When you're doing cardio, you're exercising aerobically.
 The terms are interchangeable and the exercises provide the same benefits, although the words stem from different origins.

 Video of the Day

 If you’re still not convinced cardio and aerobic exercises are one in the same, check out some examples.
 Swimming, jogging, running, walking, dancing, bicycling, playing tennis and other activities that keep you moving for a sustained period provide an aerobic and cardio workout.
-The intensity and duration of each determines how much of a workout you’ll receive.
+The intensity and duration of each determines how many calories you burn and the effects on your overall fitness level.

 What It Is Not

-On the flip side of the mat, so to speak, you have workouts that are not considered aerobic or cardio exercises.
-Although some training will give you a quick burst of oxygen or briefly raise your heart rate, the activities are not sustained enough to qualify.
-These include weight lifting and other strength training, yoga and other flexibility training, speed training and resilience training.
-Such activities improve your overall fitness in ways aerobic and cardio exercises do not, but they do nothing to increase your endurance.
+On the flip side of the mat, so to speak, certain workouts do not fall into the category of aerobic or cardio exercise.
+Although you may experience a quick burst of oxygen or briefly raise your heart rate, these activities are not sustained for long enough to qualify as aerobic.
+Weight lifting and other strength training, yoga and other flexibility training, speed training and power training are not aerobic or cardio.
+Such activities improve your overall fitness in ways aerobic and cardio exercises do not, but their primary goal is not to increase your respiratory and cardiovascular endurance.